AfonsooMonteiro/EMS_Port_Thesis/README.md

 Motivation

+KeyWords: ShorePower

+keyPoints
+Electrification of shipping
+Reduce Emissions
+Electricity storage is essential

+Port "ecosystem" :
+On-site generation
+Energy for vessel recharing & Shore Powering
+On-site facilities

+General Question:

 Why we need energy managment systems in Ports?
+Benefits?
+What are looking for with this sytems ?
 What are the problems we can fix with their implemtation?
-What are the difference between a general EMS and one specific related with port and vessels If i work in a port what are the concerns ? ( Maybe general ) What information do we need? is there any boat? what type of boat?
-Are we accounting for more boats?
+What are the key differences between a general EMS and one specific related with port and vessels What are the main consumers of electricity on a port?

-What type of machines is used in a port?
-Do we need to keep in account~those ?
-Are we producing only for to feed vessels or we have a direct contact with the island grid ?
-What are usualy the type of vessels that the Port takes?
+More specific:

+Type of boat docked ? (we will have diferrent energy consupmtion if its a small cruise or big ....)
+How much % energy required for each boat in average?
+How much it represents from the total Madeira energy demand?
+(Estimates given data from madeira and boat files/documents for now)

+Prevision Wise:

+Are we accounting for more boats in the next hour?
+Which API gets me that info ?